About the STP final assessment

 “Your scope of practice is the area or areas of your profession in which you have the knowledge, skills and experience to practise lawfully, safely and effectively, in a way that meets our standards and does not pose any danger to the public or to yourself” (HCPC, 2014, p4)

 2. Ability to ensure appropriate standards and patient safety are maintained at all times

 “As long as you make sure that you are practising safely and effectively within your given scope of practice and do not practise in the areas where you are not proficient to do so” (HCPC, 2014, p4)

-3) Recognition of the limits of your own competence and readiness to practise as an autonomous professional, and explaining how you will self-regulate to maintain professional standards including patient safety
+3. Recognition of the scope of your own competence and readiness to practise as an autonomous professional, and explaining how you will self-regulate to maintain professional standards including patient safety

 “Work within the limits of your knowledge and skills” (HCPC, 2016, p6)